 Answer

-Here, we have been given a piecewise defined function composed of two smooth functions.
+The given piecewise function is composed of two smooth (differentiable) functions.
 Generally, in situations like this, the derivative of the function is composed of the derivative of the functions defining each part.
 However, we also need to consider whether the functions agree at the points where the functions are joined together.
 If we apply this approach, we can differentiate each part of this function using the power rule as follows:

 We can then consider the points where these two functions join and find that the derivative on either side of is .
 At this point, we might naively conclude that the function is differentiable.
 However, this is not the correct answer.
 To see this, we will use the definition of the derivative, and demonstrate that this limit does not exist at .
 Since the function is defined differently on each side of the point , we will consider the left and right limits.
 Beginning with the left limit, we have